 Instructions for Table D2: Based on the proposed transactions listed in Question #17 and Table A5, provide an itemized list of the individual fees that represent the Fee Structure the Applicant anticipates will typically apply to investments closed with the requested NMTC Allocation and result in compensation to the Applicant (or Controlling Entity), an Affiliate or an unaffiliated third-party.
+Applicants should report the Fee Structure for every financial products listed in Question #14(a) that the Applicant intends to offer with capital raised from an NMTC Allocation.
 Applicants must disclose every fee to the extent practicable, regardless of the expected source and recipient, when in the NMTC investment lifecycle the fee is expected to be charged, and where in relation to the QEI it is expected to be charged.
 Applicants must not include transaction costs such as legal, financial modeling/projections, audit, tax preparation, and accounting expenses that are not part of the Applicant’s fee structure.
 Applicants should assume that they will receive the full amount of the requested NMTC Allocation and fund each of the proposed transactions listed in Question #17 and Table A5.

 Select 'Type' based on the time in the NMTC investment lifecycle the fee is expected to be charged:

 Select ‘Upfront Fee’ for any fee that is expected to be charged before the QLICI is closed.
 This category includes but is not limited to, fees such as origination, placement, sub-allocation or syndication fees.
 Applicants should note this includes any fee that will be charged before the QEI is made.
+An ‘Upfront Fee’ is a one-time charge and not recurring.

 Select ‘Ongoing Fee’ for any fee that is expected to be charged after the QLICI is closed and during the seven year compliance period.
-This category includes but is not limited to, fees such as asset management fees, interest income that will be received, etc.
+This category includes but is not limited to, fees such as asset management fees, interest income that will be received, etc. An ‘Ongoing Fee’ is a not a one-time charge and is recurring--which means that it is expected to be charged more than once in a row.

 Select ‘Backend Fee’ for any fee that is expected to be charged at the end of the seven year compliance period.
 This category includes but is not limited to, fees such as backend, exit, or success fees.
+A ‘Backend Fee’ is a one-time charge and not recurring.

 Select the ‘Source (Payer)’ to indicate the entity responsible for paying the fee.
 The options include: